February 13, 2023

 Undergraduate studies performance, letters of recommendation, previous academic and / or professional experience are the main criteria for evaluation.
 However, teamwork, communication skills and personality characteristics are also taken into consideration.
 English proficiency is a mandatory requirement.

 An applicant can submit the online application along with the required documents for postgraduate studies and pay a non-refundable application fee of AED 1000.
 Following expiration of the application deadline, the Admissions Committee will review all applications and will shortlist qualified candidates.
 Shortlisted candidates will be invited for interviews.
 Selection will be based on the applicant’s academic and professional credentials as well as performance in the assessment interview.
-Ranked applicants will receive conditional offers by mid-May 2019 to the email address provided in the application.
+Ranked applicants will receive conditional offers to the email address provided in the application.